GitHamo/ILIAS/components/ILIAS/ApiGateway/docs/rest/routing.md

 ---

-## 2. `ApiAction`: The Direct Approach
+## 2. `ApiRoute`: The Direct Approach

-Use `ApiAction` for simple, standalone endpoints.
+Use `ApiRoute` for simple, standalone endpoints.
 It's perfect for prototyping or when you don't need a lot of complex logic.

 You define the path, HTTP methods, and handler function all in one place.
-You then register it by "contributing" the `ApiAction` to `ApiGateway\Routing\Route::class` within your component's `Component.php` file.
+You then register it by "contributing" the `ApiRoute` to `ApiGateway\Routing\Route::class` within your component's `Component.php` file.

 ### How It Looks